Drag

-Audrey Cushing, AVP Business Operations and Quality, discusses the positive effect when clients frequently interact with service providers which results in more strategic business value.
+Audrey Cushing, Chief of Staff, discusses the positive effect when clients frequently interact with service providers which results in more strategic business value.

 Please click on the video to the right to learn more about the author, her motivation for writing this white paper, and the impact of positive outsourcing relationships.